Terekeka County, Central Equatoria State

 Roads:

-• A primary road running through Terekeka linking Lakes State’s Yirol to its north (via Awerial) and Juba to its south.
-The entire road was deemed passable in the 2023 dry season, but only the portion of the road running south to Juba was designated as being passable in the 2022 rainy season.
-During the rainy season, the northern stretch of the road was deemed “passable with difficulties” up to Awerial, and impassible from Awerial to Yirol.
+- A primary road runs through Terekeka, linking Lakes State’s Yirol to the north (via Awerial) and Juba to the south.
+The entire road was deemed passable during the 2023 and 2025 dry seasons, but only the southern portion was designated passable during the 2022 rainy season.
+During the rainy season, the northern stretch of the road was deemed “passable with difficulties” up to Awerial and impassable from Awerial to Yirol.
 Note that there is a secondary bypass running south to Juba, the conditions of which are unknown.

-• The Juba-Bor highway passes through Terekeka County along the east bank of the Nile.
-This is a primary road, and was deemed passable during the rainy season and dry season of 2022 and 2023, respectively.
+- The Juba-Bor highway passes through Terekeka County along the Nile’s east bank.
+This is a primary road and was deemed passable during the rainy and dry seasons of 2022, 2023, and 2025.

-• A tertiary road running west between Terekeka town and Tali was also deemed passable during the most recent rainy and dry seasons.
-This road becomes a secondary road at Tali, running north to Yirol (the conditions of which are unknown during the most recent rainy and dry seasons), and south-west to Mundri town (which is deemed passable in the rainy season and dry season of 2022 and 2023, respectively).
+- A tertiary road running west between Terekeka town and Tali was also deemed passable during the most recent dry season but impassable or passable with difficulty during the 2024 rains.
+This road becomes a secondary road at Tali, running north to Yirol (the conditions of which are unknown during the most recent rainy and dry seasons) and southwest to Mundri town (which is deemed passable in the rainy season of 2022 and the dry season of 2023).

-• A tertiary road runs southward from Tindilo village in western Terekeka County down to Rokon town in the far west of Juba County.
-This road does not appear on Logistics Clusters maps, meaning its condition is unknown.
+- A tertiary road runs south from Tindilo village in western Terekeka County to Rokon town in the far west of Juba County.
+This road does not appear on Logistics Clusters maps, so its condition is unknown.

 UNHAS-recognised Heli and Fixed-Wing Airplane Airstrips: None